7 common real estate scams and how to avoid them

 6. Rental scam

-To verify rental listings are legitimate, look for signs like MLS watermarks on photos and search the address online to see if it's listed elsewhere.
-Never wire money or sign a lease before you've seen the property in person and confirmed that the person you're dealing with owns or manages it.
+- Never wire money or sign a lease before you've seen the property in person and confirmed that the person you're dealing with owns or manages it.
+This can be verified through public records.

 7. Title or deed scam

 Title and deed scams put homeowners at serious risk by targeting the legal ownership of their property.
-In one common scheme, scammers steal your personal information through data breaches, phishing, or social engineering.
+In one common scheme, charlatans steal your personal information through data breaches, phishing, or social engineering.
 They then forge documents to illegally transfer the title of your property into their own name.
 Once they control the title, they can take out loans against your home, attempt to sell it, or leave you with unexpected debts, all without your knowledge.

 How do I avoid real estate scams?